 The solution is started slowly at 50% of the calculated requirements, using 5% dextrose to make up the balance of fluid requirements.
 Energy and nitrogen should be given simultaneously.
 The amount of regular insulin given (added directly to the TPN solution) depends on the plasma glucose level; if the level is normal and the final solution contains 25% dextrose, the usual starting dose is 5 to 10 units of regular insulin/L of TPN fluid.

 Progress should be followed on a flowchart.
 An interdisciplinary nutrition team, if available, should monitor patients.
 Weight, CBC, electrolytes, and BUN should be monitored often (eg, daily for inpatients).
 Plasma glucose should be monitored every 6 h until patients and glucose levels become stable.
 Fluid intake and output should be monitored continuously.
 When patients become stable, blood tests can be done much less often.

 Liver function tests should be done.
 Plasma proteins (eg, serum albumin, possibly transthyretin or retinol-binding protein), prothrombin time, plasma and urine osmolality, and Ca, Mg, and phosphate should be measured twice/wk.
 Changes in transthyretin and retinol-binding protein reflect overall clinical status rather than nutritional status alone.
 If possible, blood tests should not be done during glucose infusion.
-Full nutritional assessment (including BMI calculation and anthropometric measurements—see Physical examination and see Body composition analysis) should be repeated at 2-wk intervals.
+Full nutritional assessment (including BMI calculation and anthropometric measurements—discussed in Physical examination and discussed in Body composition analysis) should be repeated at 2-wk intervals.